 Despite its strong commitments to literary and philosophical tropes of its day, Günderrode’s account of human nature and of communities that include both humans and the nonhuman is not as outlandish or outdated as it might at first appear.
-We accept the principle of the conservation of mass, as well as the idea that human beings, like everything else, are made up of smaller elements—chemical and mineral substances and, beyond these, atoms, which are themselves comprised of protons, neutrons and electrons carrying an electric charge.
-And we know that, upon our death, just like with the destruction of other living and non-living entities, these elements will decompose and go on to participate in different forms of life.
-What we find hard to accept is the idea that mind, awareness, experience, soul, or life—whatever we want to call our sense of ourselves as unique living beings—attaches to these atoms, sub-atomic particles, forces, or, in Günderrode’s terminology, “elements.”
+We accept the principle of the conservation of mass, as well as the idea that human beings, like everything else, are made up of smaller elements—chemical and mineral substances and, beyond these, atoms, which are themselves comprised of protons, neutrons, and electrons carrying an electric charge.
+And we know that, upon our death, just like with the destruction of other living and nonliving entities, these elements will decompose and go on to participate in different forms of life.
+What we find hard to accept is the idea that mind, awareness, experience, soul, or life—whatever we want to call our sense of ourselves as unique living beings—attaches to these atoms, subatomic particles, forces, or, in Günderrode’s terminology, “elements.”

-But this is precisely where Günderrode’s account provides resources for rethinking our relationship, not just to the nonhuman things of the world, but to each other and, ultimately, ourselves.
+But this is precisely where Günderrode’s account provides resources for rethinking our relationship, not just to the nonhuman things of the world but to each other and, ultimately, ourselves.
 In the first place, this is due to Günderrode’s denial that consciousness is something different to or outside the material world, or even a special and unique force within the material world that attaches to human beings alone.
 On Günderrode’s account, consciousness is present from the beginning in all parts of nature, in the elements that make up our world.
 As she writes in “Idea of the Earth,” “the life-principle in the elements is immortal; it requires only contact and connection again like before and new life blossoms with all the blooms that we call thought and sensation and organism and body and soul.”
-On Günderrode’s account, human beings are unique not because they are conscious, but because of their specific orientation to “humanity” in their social and moral lives—and, she is clear, this is not sufficient for the good life.
+On Günderrode’s account, human beings are unique not because they are conscious but because of their specific orientation to “humanity” in their social and moral lives—and, she is clear, this is not sufficient for the good life.
 Günderrode’s account reveals the human overcommitment to the idea that we are special because of our consciousness, as well as to the idea that this gives us some kind of unique role in the world, even—historically in Europe and many forms of Christianity—a special relationship to the divine.